 Owned by elephant researchers and conservationists Ian and Oria Douglas-Hamilton, Elephant Watch Camp in Kenya combines sustainability initiatives with the awesome beauty of the African safari.

 The ecolodge camp, located in the heart of Samburu National Reserve, has an eco-friendly model right down to its foundations.
 All electricity is solar-powered the water hand-drawn from the well then carefully distributed and reused where possible.

-To understand the prices a little more before you decide to book, click here.
+To understand the prices a little more about how Elephant Warch Camp works, click here.